yesmineChaari/Facial-Emotion-Recognition-Classifier/README.md

 - Livingstone, S. R., & Russo, F. A. (2018).
 The Ryerson Audio-Visual Database of Emotional Speech and Song (RAVDESS).
 - Baltrusaitis, T., Zadeh, A., Lim, Y. C., & Morency, L.-P. (2018).
 OpenFace 2.0.

+## Development Status

+The repository contains the reproducible implementation and tests.
+Real training outputs are intentionally absent until the external RAVDESS videos and OpenFace executable are run through the pipeline.